 What makes Gauker Farms meat so special?

 Everything!
 (Just kidding!)
 Lee is the 9th generation to farm his family’s Fleetwood, Berks County farm.
 Jodi somehow got roped in and married Lee, so she’s here and helps Lee out when she can (and “deals with people” because Lee doesn’t like to do that!).
 We sell our beef (and pork from our friends – maybe someday we’ll have our own) by the whole, half, quarter, or cut.
 We are licensed by the PA Department of Agriculture and the Chester County Health Department (because we go to a Chester County farmers’ market).
 Our steers are butchered in a USDA inspected shop in Lancaster County that does an excellent job with our livestock.
 They are Animal Welfare Approved!
 The beef is dry aged for at least 2 weeks which really helps the flavors within the beef concentrate, giving it that “not from a grocery store” taste.
 We raise all of our own grain and hay – and the straw bedding! – on our 260 acre farm.
 (We do buy some grain in – more on that later!)
-The entire Gauker Family is involved – Lee’s dad does most of the feeding and helps Lee with some of the field work, Lee’s mom does the books and once a year can be found in the tractor baling straw, and Lee’s sister helps out from time to time, too.
+The entire Gauker Family is involved – Lee’s dad does most of the feeding and helps Lee with some of the field work, Lee’s mom can sometimes be found in the tractor baling straw or helping with a market, and Lee’s sister helps out from time to time, too.
 Even Lee’s uncles and cousins help us bale and put away straw in the very hot barn in July, which we truly appreciate!

 Is Gauker Farms grass-fed?

-Our steers are out on pasture most of their life (they are in the barn for the winter) – and some of our older steers stay in the barn when they are close to “finish,” but they have ample room and access to a straw-bedded barnyard.
+Our steers are out on pasture from about July through November (they are in the barn for the winter) – and some of our older steers stay in the barn when they are close to “finish,” but they have ample room and access to a straw-bedded barnyard.
 Our steers are all fed grain twice each day though.
 We produce the grain right here on our farm.
 So, are they grass-fed?
 No. There are very specific criteria for that – i.e. no grain ever – and that’s not how we raise our steers.

 Is Gauker Farms organic?